boospot/boo-recipes/readme.txt

 Easily add Recipes in user friendly way that generates SEO optimized recipes using Schema.org microdata.

 == Description ==

-** NOTE: If you are upgrading from 1.0.1 and have not updated Recipes meta yet, you will need to update database using Dashboard > Recipes > Update Recipes Meta **

 What makes Boo Recipes so impressive is how easy it is to add new recipes, and it creates schema markups automatically.